Exclusive: Rwanda, Uganda arming Congo rebels, providing troops - U.N. panel

 Rwandan President Paul Kagame reiterated Rwanda’s denials at a high-level meeting in New York last month that both he and Congolese President Joseph Kabila attended.

-The Group of Experts said that it has corroborated its findings with multiple intelligence sources.
+The Group of Experts said that it has corroborated its findings on Rwanda’s involvement with multiple intelligence sources.

 “Various South African Development Community (SADC), European, Ugandan, and Burundian intelligence agents also confirmed the group’s findings concerning Rwandan violations of the (arms) embargo,” the report said.

-It added that the Rwandans have stepped up recruitment for M23, which has around 1,250 soldiers.
+It added that the Rwandans have stepped up recruitment for M23, which the report said had around 1,250 soldiers in Rwanda.

-“M23 faces challenges in carrying out independent operations and controlling heavily guarded positions due to troop shortages,” said the report.

-It said the Rwandan army was targeting Rwandan demobilized soldiers and civilians and Congolese refugees to recruit for M23, while M23 itself has stepped up its use and recruitment of child soldiers.
-Since May, the experts said M23 has recruited some 250 children and killed dozens who tried to escape.
+“RDF (Rwandan army) recruitment for M23 within Rwanda has increased in the past four months,” it said.
+“The main targets for recruitment are Rwandan demobilized soldiers and civilians, as well as Congolese refugees.”

-“Furthermore, certain M23 commanders have ordered the extrajudicial executions of dozens of recruits and prisoners of war,” the report said.
+“The use and recruitment of child soldiers by armed groups, notably by M23, has increased,” the report said, adding that over 250 children had been recruited.
+“Furthermore, certain M23 commanders have ordered the extrajudicial executions of dozens of recruits and prisoners of war.”

 “M23 uses boys on the frontlines as cover for advancing units, often after a week of training,” the experts said.
 “Others act as porters, intelligence operatives and bodyguards.
 The rebels use young girls as cooks and as commanders’ wives.”